 - Valid automobile registration with valid auto insurance

 The Admission Office takes 3-5 business days to process your application.
-They notify you via a US telephone number.
-If you do not have a local telephone number that has a voice message service or a local cell number, please contact the Family Services Consultant.
-Should you not hear back from the admission office within the time frame mentioned to you during admissions – please follow up directly with them.
+They notify you of being accepted via a US telephone number.
+If you do not have a local telephone number that has a voice message service or a local cell number, please contact MSRI's Family Services Consultant.
+If you do not hear back from the admission office within the time frame mentioned to you during admissions – please follow up directly with them.

-Once the Admission office notifies you of being admitted and assigns a school, you will need to register your child, by visiting the school in person and with your child.
+On being admitted into the school district, they assign a school.
+You then register your child at the assigned school, by visiting the school in person and with your child.
 Only after registration can your child begin to attend school.
 Please bring these additional documents as they are required for registration.

 - Child’s immunization record (officially translated to English).
 Shots for school has information about immunizations required for school entry in California.